crypto-org-chain/crossfire/getting-started/crossfire.md

 This is detailed documentation for setting up a Validator or a full node on Crypto.com Crossfire mainnet dry run.

-**WARNING: This is a work-in-progress docs.
-DO NOT try to connected to the CROSSFIRE NETWORK BEFORE 04:00 UTC, 18 January 2021.**

 ### Supported OS

 We officially support macOS, Windows and Linux only.
 Other platforms may work but there is no guarantee.
 We will extend our support to other platforms after we have stabilized our current architecture.